NEural-TransmissionS/Inspection-Orbit-Data-Generation/README.md

   - `satellite_earth_model_for_3DGS.blend`: Blender file for the combined satellite and Earth model specifically for 3D Gaussian Splitting.
 - `Textures/`: Folder containing texture files for the models.
   - Download and paste the Earth texture from the provided [link](https://www.dropbox.com/scl/fo/f2skfbz0rla3fsx6obozq/ALqcuBhd0nejWNdZuNJWIzk?rlkey=mhp62ord46wv7kt8afqhm20dq&e=1&dl=0). (first unzip the folder and rename it to "Textures" and paste)
-- `Scripts/`: Folder for any Blender Python scripts used in the simulation.
-  - `orbit_around_satellite.py`: Script to control the satellite's orbit around Earth.
 - `Datasets/`: Folder to store generated datasets.
   - Will contain datasets generated from the simulation.

-## Contributing

-We welcome contributions to improve the simulation.
-If you have any suggestions or enhancements, please fork the repository, create a new branch, and submit a pull request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

 ## License